viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-personal-information.md

 ## User reauthentication before password disablement

 Windows provides greater flexibility for users to balance ease of use with security.
-Users can choose the interval that the machine remains idle before it automatically signs the user out.
-To avoid a security breach and prevent users from accidentally making settings changes, Windows reauthenticates the user before they are allowed to change the setting to not sign out the user even after the device remains idle indefinitely.
+Users can choose the interval that the machine remains idle before it automatically signs out the user.
+To avoid a security breach and prevent users from accidentally making settings changes, Windows reauthenticates the user before they're allowed to change the setting to not sign out the user even after the device remains idle indefinitely.

 This setting is available on the Sign-in options page in Settings and is available on Windows 11 and onward for MSA users worldwide.